 MEASURING SUCCESS IN INFLUENCER MARKETING CAMPAIGNS

 Engagement (48%) and conversions (44%) still take the cake as ‘Very Important,’ to our responding marketers.
 However, with recent advancements like Facebook shops and TikTok’s recent partnership with Shopify, we will likely experience some noticeable shifts in how success is measured by marketers.
-The natural convergence of e-commerce and social media presents new challenges and opportunities for brands and is turning influencers into gatekeepers, connecting brands with online shoppers who rely on recommendations from trusted sources.
+The natural convergence of an influencer company into a social commerce agency presents new challenges and opportunities for brands and is turning influencers into gatekeepers, connecting brands with online shoppers who rely on recommendations from trusted sources.

 DIVERSITY, INCLUSION & ACTIVISM IN INFLUENCER CAMPAIGNS